longnca/longnca/README.md

 - :microscope: My passion for data is more than just a job; it's a journey of continuous learning and growth.
 - :computer: At my current job, I’m currently building an entire end-to-end data portal and system from the ground up, applying my skills in database design, data modelling, ETL data pipelines, analytics, visualization, and front-end web development.

-## My Interests:

-- :camera_flash: When I'm not busy cleaning and analyzing data, I enjoy spending time with my family, hiking in the Rockies, and capturing the breathtaking beauty of Canada through photography.
-- :zap: Fun facts: addicted to coffee :coffee:, obsessed with books :books:, and fanatic about photography :camera:.

 ## What I'm Learning:

 - I code (almost) daily to get better at solving problems.
 Check out my streak below!